WangYiDFO/cbui/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how setup DEV environment.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-#### BACKEND RESTFUL server need to be setup first - CBREST Project.
+### BACKEND RESTFUL server need to be setup first: RESTFul services - CBREST Project.

-This is an example of how to list things you need to use the software and how to install them.
+FOR Development:

+CommandBox and Node.js are requried.

 * commandbox (similar to npm for JS, this is Coldfusion package management tool)
   ```sh
   https://www.ortussolutions.com/products/commandbox